-- 1. Be sure to search all of the rooms and containers in Fort Ganrick.
-Lots of supplies have been left for you. - 2.
+- 1. Be sure to search all of the rooms and containers in Fort Emergence.
+Lots of supplies have been left for you.
+Then go south and explore the Goblin Lair.
+Don't go too far from the start until you've gained a few levels. - 2.
 At early levels, magic will keep you alive.
+Healing spells are absolutely necessary.
 Use bless and haste spells, and get a character who can cast Icy Rain as soon as possible.
 Spells that damage an area are strong. - 3.
 Some skills are more important than others for building strong parties.
 The Melee and Pole Weapons skills increase your damage output.
 Buy lots of it for your melee fighters.
 Spellcraft makes every spell you cast more effective. - 4.
 In general, your wizards will do more damage and your warriors will keep the monsters from killing your wizards.
 Get used to putting your warriors in front to grab the attention of monsters.
 Have your priests and mages stand back and heal, bless, and haste the warriors. - 5.
 If you are still being overwhelmed, chip away at the dungeons.
-Duck in, kill a few enemies, and run back to the city gates to rest.
-Or, if worst comes to worst, you can reduce the game's difficulty level in the Setting window. - 6.
+Duck in, kill a few enemies, and run back to the city gates to rest. - 6.
 Change the difficulty to Casual on the Options window or use the Character Editor.
 This is a far better option than getting stuck and not having any fun.

-Chapter 12: Avernum 2: Crystal Souls Credits
+Chapter 12: Avernum 3: Ruined World Credits